Data Query Properties

 Advanced: View an example of the JSON that this data query outputs.
 Use this to understand the structure of the data for use in downstream nodes.

 Some data query nodes have additional properties.
-For example, the Data Store node includes Data Type and Group by.
+For example, the Data Store node includes Data Type, Group by, and the Interval section when the selected type supports time-based data.
 See each node's topic for node specific details.